-Here are the latest national voting intention figures from each of the main pollsters currently polling in the UK.
+With the crunch Brexit vote coming up in Parliament and talk of votes of no confidence, here are the latest general election voting intention figures from each of the main pollsters currently polling in the UK.

-To put the numbers into longer context, take a look at PollBase, my database of polling figures going back to 1945, which is updated quarterly and remember the warning about individual polls.
+When looking through the polling figures, remember the warning about individual polls.
+To put the voting intention numbers into longer context, take a look at PollBase, my database of general election voting intention figures from opinion polls going back to 1945.
+It is updated quarterly.

 Get polling news and analysis by email

 Sign up here if you would like to receive the Polling UnPacked occasional email newsletter, highlighting the best in analysis and news about British political opinion polling from a carefully curated range of high-quality sites (no more than one email a day and usually much less frequent):